jonnonz1/nz-statute-book/acts/public/2004/mercenary-activities-prohibition-act-2004.md

 (3) In a prosecution for financing a mercenary, it is not necessary for the prosecutor to prove that the funds provided were actually used, in full or in part, to enable a mercenary to take part in hostilities in an armed conflict or take part in a concerted act of violence.

 ### 10 Training prospective mercenary
-(1) Every person commits an offence, and is liable on conviction on indictment to imprisonment for a term not exceeding 14 years, who trains a person to take part in hostilities in an armed conflict—
+(1) Every person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 14 years, who trains a person to take part in hostilities in an armed conflict—
   (a) with the intention that the person being trained be recruited as a mercenary of the kind described in section 5(1)(a) once the person has completed the training; or
   (b) knowing that the person being trained is likely to be recruited as a mercenary of the kind described in section 5(1)(a) once the person has completed the training.
-(2) Every person commits an offence, and is liable on conviction on indictment to imprisonment for a term not exceeding 14 years, who trains a person to take part in a concerted act of violence—
+(2) Every person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 14 years, who trains a person to take part in a concerted act of violence—
   (a) with the intention that the person being trained be recruited as a mercenary of the kind described in section 5(1)(b) once the person has completed the training; or
   (b) knowing that the person being trained is likely to be recruited as a mercenary of the kind described in section 5(1)(b) once the person has completed the training.

 ### 11 Training mercenary
-Every person commits an offence, and is liable on conviction on indictment to imprisonment for a term not exceeding 14 years, who,—
-  (a) knowing that a person is a mercenary of the kind described in section 5(1)(a), trains that person to take part in hostilities in an armed conflict; or
+Every person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 14 years, who,— (a) knowing that a person is a mercenary of the kind described in section 5(1)(a), trains that person to take part in hostilities in an armed conflict; or
   (b) knowing that a person is a mercenary of the kind described in section 5(1)(b), trains that person to take part in a concerted act of violence.

 **Mercenary taking part in hostilities or concerted act of violence**

 ### 12 Mercenary taking part in hostilities or concerted act of violence
-(1) Every person commits an offence, and is liable on conviction on indictment to imprisonment for a term not exceeding 14 years, who, being a mercenary of the kind described in section 5(1)(a), intentionally takes part directly in hostilities in an armed conflict.
+(1) Every person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 14 years, who, being a mercenary of the kind described in section 5(1)(a), intentionally takes part directly in hostilities in an armed conflict.
-(2) Every person commits an offence, and is liable on conviction on indictment to imprisonment for a term not exceeding 14 years, who, being a mercenary of the kind described in section 5(1)(b), intentionally takes part directly in a concerted act of violence.
+(2) Every person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 14 years, who, being a mercenary of the kind described in section 5(1)(b), intentionally takes part directly in a concerted act of violence.

 **Extraterritorial jurisdiction**